mharju/lab/README.md

 # Lab

+**This project IS actively maintained and in the author's almost daily use.
+The current features seem to be quite a nice fit to my current needs so don't be afraid that the updates are not that common.**

 Web application that exposes bootstrapped Clojurescript REPL and provides simple tools to make ad-hoc dashboards, data visualizations or such when in need.
 You can use it via the built in REPL window or use the CLJS REPL through nREPL with your editor.